tobi-tobes/the_next_page/README.md

 You can run both concurrently on multiple terminals using `tmux`; install with the following command: `apt-get install tmux`, then simply call `tmux` in your terminal.
 Use `Ctrl + B + "` to split the pane horizontally or `Ctrl + B + %` to split the pane vertically.
 Use `Ctrl + B + arrow keys` to navigate between panes and run the commands for the API and the application.

 Whew!
 We're almost done here.
-The last thing to do is navigate to your browser and open `localhost:5000/the_next_page`, and this will allow you to try out The Next Page!
+The last thing to do is navigate to your browser and open `localhost:5000/the_next_page`, and this will allow you to try out *The Next Page*!
 Have fun!

 ### Usage
-You can also access The Next Page directly from the web using the link in the Introduction Section.
+You can also access *The Next Page* directly from the web using the link in the Introduction Section.
 Here's a breakdown of how to navigate the website:
 - First, click on the filters to narrow down your recommendations. ![The Next Page Filters section](https://i.imgur.com/GjYeGHN.png)
 - Next, click on the "Get your recommendations" button to view your recommendations.
 You can also click on "Pick a random book" to select a random book.
 Click on the book cover to get the book description. ![The Next Page Recommendations section](https://i.imgur.com/MOMQoo6.png)
 - View your recommendations in the final section.
 Here, you can choose to download your recommendations or start from the beginning to get new recommendations. ![The Next Page Bookshelf section](https://i.imgur.com/Bux5SnI.png)

 ## Tools Used
-- Front-end:
+- **Front-end**:
     * HTML/CSS
     * JavaScript/jQuery (front-end language)
-- Back-end:
+- **Back-end**:
     * Python (back-end language)
     * MySQL (database management system)
     * Flask (web development framework)